sandhje/spanner/README.md

 1) Add composer to your project, see https://getcomposer.org/

-2) Add this github repository to the repositories element in your composer.json (Note: once stable this package will be published on packagist and this step will no longer be necessary)
+2) Add this github repository to the repositories element in your composer.json and add the dev stability flag (Note: once stable this package will be published on packagist and this step will no longer be necessary)

 ```
+"minimum-stability" : "dev",
+"prefer-stable": true,
 "repositories" : [ {
     "type" : "composer",
     "url" : "https://packagist.org/"
 }, {
+    "type": "vcs"
     "url": "https://github.com/sandhje/spanner.git",
-    "type": "git"
 } ]
 ```